GreptimeTeam/docs/docs/reference/http-endpoints.md

-# HTTP API endpoint list
+# HTTP API Endpoint List

 Here is the full list for the various HTTP paths and their usage in GreptimeDB: